Updated December 2025

 What is the complete rethinking of content infrastructure required for GEO?

-- Active Authority Building: Maintain credible, community-backed presence across multiple platforms.
+- Active authority building: Maintain credible, community-backed presence across multiple platforms.

 How should content strategy differ from traditional SEO?

-- Citation rates within AI responses
+- GEO optimizes for citation rates within AI responses.

-The fundamental shift is from “get the click” to “earn the citation.”
+- The fundamental shift is from "get the click" to "earn the citation".

 GEO Fundamentals